 I plan to keep you all updated on Xeno Crisis as development continues, and I’ve personally reached out to Bitmap Bureau Ltd. in hopes that they’ll share some more information and anecdotes about the project with us here at A Certain Kind of Gamer.

-Tagged: Amiga, Bitmap Bureau, Blog, co-op, Dreamcast, emulation, Games, Gecko Yamori, Genesis, Henk Nieborg, Kickstarter, lazygecko, Mega Drive, New Retro, Retro, Savaged Regime, SEGA, Xeno Crisis
+Tags: Amiga, Bitmap Bureau, Blog, co-op, Dreamcast, emulation, Games, Gecko Yamori, Genesis, Henk Nieborg, Kickstarter, lazygecko, Mega Drive, New Retro, Retro, Savaged Regime, SEGA, Xeno Crisis